augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 ```
 This will disable alignment as well as force the compiler to use c++17 standard.

-When it comes to OpenARK, make sure that the EIGEN_HACK option is ON.
-This will apply the same Eigen hack above.
+When it comes to OpenARK, you can easily add the Eigen hack above by setting EIGEN_HACK option as ON in the CMakeLists.txt
 `option( EIGEN_HACK "EIGEN_HACK" ON)`.

-Now run the CMake instructions to build each library.
+Then follow the CMake instructions to build each library.

 ## Continued Dependencies
 ### Installing Ceres 1.14.0 from source